joric/mitosis/mitosis-bluetooth/README.md

 ## Precompiled Firmware

-* [mitosis-bt.hex](https://raw.githubusercontent.com/joric/mitosis/devel/precompiled_iar/mitosis-bt.hex) (For the right half only, makes it Gazell host and Bluetooth HID, no receiver needed!)
+* [mitosis-bt.hex](https://raw.githubusercontent.com/joric/mitosis/devel/precompiled_iar/mitosis-bt.hex) (For the right half only, turns it into a Gazell host and a Bluetooth HID keyboard, no receiver needed!)

 ### Default layout (Mitosis-BT)